2009 World Twenty20 final

 The 2009 ICC World Twenty20 Final was played between Sri Lanka and Pakistan at the Lord's in London on 21 June 2009.
 This was the 2nd ICC World Twenty20.
-Pakistan won the match by eight wickets, its first World Twenty20 victory, after being the runners-up at the very previous tournament at 2007 Pakistan became the 2nd team to win this title after India.
+Pakistan won the match by eight wickets, its first World Twenty20 victory, after being the runners-up at the very previous tournament in 2007 Pakistan became the 2nd team to win this title after India.
 This was the second consecutive time where both the finalists were Asian teams.
 In the stadium, the match was watched by 28,000 spectators and almost 32 million people watched it on TV.

 Background

 Prior to this match Sri Lanka and Pakistan played 4 times against each other in Twenty20s, where both teams won 2 times each.
 Their most recent meeting was in that same event where Sri Lanka won by 19 runs.
 Including that they also met another time in the World Twenty20, which was in the previous event at 2007.
 Pakistan won by 8 wickets in that match.